How SunWork is Keeping Safe During COVID-19

 SunWork’s top priority is the safety of our customers, our volunteers, and our employees.

 If you have a question about your system, please send an email to firstname.lastname@example.org or call (650) 529-9918.
-Many issues can be resolved over the phone but if needed we are able to make service calls and will practice all guidelines regarding social distancing, face mask use, and appropriate sanitation procedures.
+Many issues can be resolved over the phone but if needed we are able to make service calls and will practice social distancing and face mask use whenever preferred.

 Our employees generally work from home offices so their in-person exposure to other staff is limited.
-When in the field, our employees are well versed in safety protocols and taking special care to use face masks and gloves as appropriate, to practice social distancing, and to avoid working if they are feeling ill or if they may have been exposed to the virus.
-Employees in the field participate in temperature checks for fever prior to starting on-site work.
-Permit offices are generally operating online so this limits exposure as well.
+When in the field, our employees are well versed in best practices for minimizing COVID-19 transmission risk, and have received training to suspend work until they are tested if they are feeling ill or if they may have been exposed to the virus.
+Many building permit offices have continued to offer the online application options they developed at the start of the pandemic, so this limits exposure as well.

-Thank you to our employees, volunteers, and customers for your understanding and cooperation as we all work to adapt to new circumstances created by the global COVID-19 pandemic.
+Thank you to our employees, volunteers, and customers for your understanding and cooperation as we all work to adapt to new circumstances created by COVID-19.
 We strive to continue to provide affordable solar systems to our low-energy-footprint customers and provide our volunteers with learning opportunities and a way to give back to our communities.